andreas-roennestad/Evaluation-Of-Safety-Oriented-Metrics-for-Object-Detectors/README.md

 ./results:
 This is the directory where datasets of metric results are automatically stored upon creation.
 Furthermore, the JSON files specifying the samples selected for experiments are stored here.
-The JSON files present correspond to the samples used in this thesis. not in use, either files inherited from the parent repo [Object criticality model](https://github.com/AndreaCeccarelli/metrics_model) or automatically generated files.
+The JSON files present correspond to the samples used in this thesis.